-Pursuant to the Maryland General Corporation Laws (the "MGCL"), one or more adult individuals (§2-104(a)(1)) may form a Maryland corporation, with limited or perpetual existence (§2-103(1)), for any lawful purpose (§2-101(a)).
+Pursuant to the Maryland General Corporation Laws (the "MGCL"), one or more adult individuals (§2-104(a)(1)) may form a Maryland corporation, with limited (§2-104(b)(11)) or perpetual existence (§2-103(1)), for any lawful purpose (§2-101(a)).
 In Delaware, pursuant to the Delaware General Corporation Laws (the "DGCL"), one or more persons, partnerships, associations or corporations may form a corporation (§101(a)), with limited or perpetual existence (§122(1)), for any lawful purpose (§101(b)), which need not be stated (§102(a)(3)).
+A Maryland corporation may have a limited period of existence set forth in its charter that may be extended, continued or terminated upon the occurrence of an event, action or determination set forth in the charter (§2-104(b)(11)).

 There is no minimum capital requirement in either Maryland or Delaware.
 Foreign or domestic corporations or limited partnerships may file for record charters or limited partnership documents with the SDAT via electronic transmission (§1-201(c)).
 Delaware has a similar provision (§103(h)).
 If an entity electronically transmits documents, both the SDAT and the Delaware Secretary of State charge an extra fee for expedited service.
 A Maryland corporation may not designate a person as its resident agent without the person's prior written consent, which must be filed with the SDAT (§1-208).

 In Delaware, any action permitted to be taken at the organization meeting of the incorporators or directors may be taken without a meeting upon the consent of each incorporator or director unless otherwise restricted by the certificate of incorporation and to provide that a consent may be documented, signed and delivered in any manner permitted (§108(c)).
-An action to interpret, apply, enforce or determine any provision of the certificate of incorporation may be brought in the Court of Chancery, except to the extent that a statute confers exclusive jurisdiction on a court, agency or tribunal other than the Court of Chancery (§111).
+An action to interpret, apply, enforce or determine any provision of the certificate of incorporation may be brought in the Court of Chancery, except to the extent that a statute confers exclusive jurisdiction on a court, agency or tribunal other than the Court of Chancery ( $\S111$ ).
 In accordance with relevant jurisdictional requirements, the certificate of incorporation (or bylaws, see Bylaws, infra) may contain provisions relating to forum selection of "internal corporate claims," which are defined as claims of the corporation that are based on a violation of duty by a former or current stockholder, officer or director or claims as to which Title 8 of the Delaware Code grants jurisdiction to the Court of Chancery (§115).
 A Delaware corporation may include provisions in its certificate of incorporation requiring any or all "internal corporate claims" to be brought solely and exclusively in the courts of Delaware (§115).
 The certificate of incorporation may not contain any provision that prohibits bringing such claims in the courts of Delaware (§115).
 In Maryland, the charter or bylaws of a Maryland corporation may require that an "internal corporate claim" (as defined) be brought only in courts sitting in one or more specified jurisdictions but must include the state and federal courts sitting in Maryland.
 Any charter or bylaw provision adopted prior to October 1, 2017, that specifies only a court sitting in a jurisdiction other than Maryland is grandfathered until such provision is altered or repealed by amendment.
-This provision also applies to a Maryland trust REIT (§8-601.1).
+This provision also applies to Maryland trust REITs (§8-601.1).